nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 **Access rights:** [Security Officer](#xroad-security-officer), [System Administrator](#xroad-system-administrator)

-To change the security server’s internal TLS key and certificate, follow these steps.
+_To change the security server’s internal TLS key and certificate_, follow these steps.

 1. On the **Configuration** menu, select **System Parameters**.
 The system parameters view is opened.
 2. In the **Internal TLS Certificate** section, click **Generate New TLS Key** and in the window that opens, click **Confirm**.

    The security server generates a key used for communication with the client information systems, and the corresponding self-signed certificate.
 The security server's certificate fingerprint will also change.
 The security server's domain name is saved to the certificate's *Common Name* field, and the internal IP address to the *subjectAltName* extension field.

-To generate a new certificate request, follow these steps.
+_To generate a new certificate request_, follow these steps.

 1. On the **Configuration** menu, select **System Parameters**.
 The system parameters view is opened.
 2. In the “Internal TLS Certificate” section, click **Generate Certificate Request**, input the **Distinguished Name** and save the certificate request file to the local file system.

    The security server generates a certificate request using the current key and the provided **Distinguished Name**.

-To import a new TLS certificate, follow these steps.
+_To import a new TLS certificate_, follow these steps.

 1. On the **Configuration** menu, select **System Parameters**.
 The system parameters view is opened.
 2. In the “Internal TLS Certificate” section, click **Import Certificate** and point to the file to be imported.

    The imported certificate must be in PEM-format to be accepted.
+Certificate chains are supported; concatenate possible intermediate certificate(s) to the server certificate before importing the file.

    Note that importing a new TLS certificate will restart the xroad-proxy and thus affects providing services from the security server.

-To export the security server’s internal TLS certificate, follow these steps.
+_To export the security server’s internal TLS certificate_, follow these steps.

 1. On the **Configuration** menu, select **System Parameters**.
 The system parameters view is opened.
 2. In the **Internal TLS Certificate** section, click **Export** and save the prompted file to the local file system.

+   Note that only the internal server certificate is exported, not the possible intermediate certificates.

-To view the detailed information of the security server’s internal TLS certificate, follow these steps.
+_To view the detailed information of the security server’s internal TLS certificate_, follow these steps.

 1. On the **Configuration** menu, select **System Parameters**.
 The system parameters view is opened.
 2. In the **Internal TLS Certificate** section, click **Certificate Details**.

 ## 11 Message Log